ZixianGao/ZixianGao.github.io/index.md

 ## About Me

-I am an upcoming senior student at the University of Electronic Science and Technology of China, majoring in Computer Science and Technology.
+I am a senior student at the University of Electronic Science and Technology of China, majoring in Computer Science and Technology.
 I previously worked as a research assistant at [Center of Future Media](https://cfm.uestc.edu.cn/index) and was fortunate to be mentored by [Prof. Xing Xu](https://interxuxing.github.io/).